All you need to know to plan and begin your own accessible adventure

 Have you got any ideas or something you love to do that we’ve missed?
 Let us know in the comments below so we can add more ideas to the list!

 Where to find your own accessible adventure

 When finding somewhere for your first accessible adventure you can start with somewhere as familiar as you like.
 Once you know how long you have and what you want to do there is a flurry of information available at your fingertips.

-If for example, you decide to go on a hike in your local area you can use the internet, blogs, forums and tourists boards to research for information about the trail.
+If for example, you decide to go on a hike in your local area you can use the internet, blogs, forums and tourist boards to research for information about the trail.
 You’ll find a lot of extra information about finding trails in our Hiking 101 guide.